Meet Our Presenters

 Take advantage of this opportunity to learn from world-renowned FODMAP dietitians about the causes of irritable bowel syndrome, the effects of FODMAPs on the gut, and how to implement a low FODMAP diet for your patients or yourself.

-To learn more about our FREE and self-paced course, the FODMAP Institute, visit https://giinstitute.com/fodmap-courses/.
-Professional stream membership is also available if you intend to work in a clinical, private practice, or community setting and have patients with IBS, gut issues and other digestive diseases.
+To learn more about our self-paced course, the FODMAP Institute, visit https://giinstitute.com/fodmap-courses/.
 For more information or to connect with a GI Institute representative, please call +613 9845 7155.

 Expected Results/Learning Objectives